 Not only is a strong and consistently growing economy making the city an attractive place to live, but job growth is higher than surrounding cities like Leicester and Derby.
 In the first three months of 2020, Nottingham was one of the top performers across the UK in terms of job creation, leading to an influx of people looking for rental property.

 With a population of 781,151 and access to a wider workforce of 1.1 million within the recruitment catchment area, investors can expect lower vacancy rates and increasing rent prices, suggesting a good rate of return on a rental property.

-Other good news for property investors is that Nottingham is home to a large young population.
-The 18 – 29 population stands at 28%, compared to 16% nationally meaning there’s plenty of opportunity to cater to this demographic often seeking rental accommodation.
+Another good news for property investors is that Nottingham is home to a large young population.
+The 18 – 29 population stands at 28%, compared to 16% nationally meaning there’s plenty of opportunities to cater to this demographic often seeking rental accommodation.